KelseyProgrammer/Venu/frontend/README.md

-# VENU Frontend - Next.js Mobile App
+# VENU Frontend - Next.js Web Application

-This is the frontend mobile application for VENU, built with Next.js 14 and Capacitor for cross-platform mobile development.
+This is the frontend web application for VENU, built with Next.js 15 and TypeScript for modern web development.

 ## 🚀 Getting Started